coolnay309/cyclog/README.md

-GetThat
+Cyclog
 =======

-GetThat is a service that allows you to monitor multiple logs (or any other files) in real-time.
+Cyclog is a service that allows you to monitor multiple logs (or any other files) in real-time.
 It is similar to Graphite, Cube etc. in a sense that you send various data to one server (or multiple load balanced servers) and access it via Web App.

 Automated deployment